LordAizen1/task-board-app/README.md

   - Celebratory animation when moving tasks to Done column

 - **UI/UX**
-  - Responsive design that works on both mobile and desktop
+  - Responsive design that works on both mobile and desktop devices
   - Light and dark mode with system preference detection
   - Modern, clean interface with subtle animations
   - Notification system for task completion